charlymedrano7/real-time-TDDFTB-Daresbury/01_spectra_and_laser/01_carbazole/02_laser_and_analysis/README.md

 We will use a laser perturbation in tune with the lowest energy transition of the molecule in order to study the photodynamic process of absorption in this transition.
+In order to do this, we need to know the energy corresponding to the lower energy transition of the molecule (look for it in the spectrum ploted in the previous calculation) and calculate the direction of maximal polarization of the transition.

 1) Based on the spectrum calculated previously, calculate the direction of maximal polarization of the lowest energy transition